Back

 Nalgesin contains sodium

-Other medicines and Nalgesine
+Other medicines and Nalgesin

 Tell your doctor or pharmacist if you are taking, have recently taken or might take any other medicines.